Quoding/acct_gather_profile_prometheus/README.md

 > Put data at the Node Samples level.
 Typically called from something called at either job_acct_gather interval or acct_gather_energy interval.
 All samples in the same group will eventually be consolidated in one time series.

-In the plugin, this function is where the data is put into a Prometheus' scrapable string.
-It is also where the plugin sends it data to Prometheus' Pushgateway via curl (libcurl) inside the **_send_data()** function.
-Once the job ends, it automatically calls
+In the plugin, this function is where the data is put into a Prometheus's scrapable string.
+It is also where the plugin sends it data to Prometheus's Pushgateway via curl (libcurl) inside the **_send_data()** function.
+Once the Slurm job ends, it automatically calls

 > int acct_gather_profile_p_task_end(stepd_step_rec_t* job, pid_t taskpid)